muradmuradli/historica/README.md

 # historica

-A Spring Boot application with full JWT Authentication and image upload (Cloudinary) functionalities.
+A Spring Boot blog application with full JWT Authentication and image upload (Cloudinary) functionalities.

+The front-end is in the historica-frontend repository.